Krucek05/IVS-Calculator/README.md

 # 💻 **IVS PROJECT - CALCULATOR**
 ---------------------------------

-This is a **calculator application** developed as part of the IVS  course.
+This is a **calculator application** developed as part of the IVS course at Brno University of technology.  .
 Its core purpose is to **evaluate mathematical expressions** and provide  **numerical result**
 ---------------------------------